chocolatey/docs/input/en-us/central-management/usage/examples/deployment-plans.md

 ```
 </div>

 A weekly version of this Deployment Plan is available.
 Click the button below and save
-the following as a json file to import as a Chocolatey Central Management Deployment Plan:
+the following as a `.json` file to import as a Chocolatey Central Management Deployment Plan:

 <button class="btn btn-success btn-collapse collapsed" type="button" data-bs-toggle="collapse" data-bs-target="#weeklyLicense" aria-expanded="false" aria-controls="weeklyLicense">View json</button>